 Antibiotics are always the first line of defense against a kidney infection.
-If the kidney infection isn’t severe, your doctor will likely give you oral antibiotics to take once or twice a day for 10 to 14 days.
+If the kidney infection isn’t severe, a doctor will likely give you oral antibiotics to take once or twice a day for 7 to 14 days.

 Because of how serious kidney infections are, it’s important that you don’t rely on home remedies.
-Instead, you should take the prescription antibiotics your doctor gives you and use home remedies to help ease symptoms or pain.
+Instead, take the prescription antibiotics a doctor gives you and use home remedies to help ease symptoms or pain.

-1. Drink lots of water
+1. Drink a lot of water

 2. Drink cranberry juice

 Many people prefer the sweet flavor of cranberry juice to water.
 However, cranberry juices full of added sweeteners aren’t great for you.
 A cranberry supplement or pure cranberry juice is a better alternative to get the benefits of cranberries.